-• Maximum
+Maximum

 Maximum sets the maximum allowed cTDP value for the installed CPU SKU.
 Maximum could be greater than default TDP.
-Please refer to 32 for maximum cTDP of each CPU SKU.
+Refer to Table 4 for maximum cTDP of each CPU SKU.

 Manual

 Set customized configurable TDP.
 Set the configurable TDP (in Watts).
 If a manual value is entered that is larger than the max value allowed, the value will be internally limited to the maximum allowable value.